Tais993/Async-programming/index.md

 - No concurrency

-Fiber's are handled concurrently, so don't worry about blocking calls!
+Fibers are handled concurrently, so don't worry about blocking calls!

 ### Issue of solution 3, (Functional) reactive programming